danwellman/pro-frontend-workflow/README.md

 # Pro Frontend Workflow
-Example code for the Tuts+ Pro Frontend Workflow course by Dan Wellman
+The example code for the Tuts+ Pro Frontend Workflow course by Dan Wellman